-They are also used to see if you are eligible for Medicaid (though this depends on rules adopted by your State), give exemptions from the requirement to purchase insurance, or to see if you will have to pay some of the Affordable Care Act’s taxes.
+They are also used to see if you are eligible for Medicaid (though this depends on rules adopted by your State), give exemptions from the requirement to purchase insurance, or to help you understand if you will have to pay some of the Affordable Care Act’s taxes.
 See below for other assistance programs beyond the ACA that use Federal Poverty Guidelines.

-• If your income is below two and a half times (250%) the FPL you qualify for a policy with reduced deductibles, copayments and lower maximum out-of-pocket costs due to Cost Sharing Reduction subsidies (Silver plans only).
+• If your income is below two and a half times (250%) the FPL you qualify for a policy with reduced deductibles, copayments, and lower maximum out-of-pocket costs due to Cost Sharing Reduction subsidies (Silver plans only).

-Each year Obamacare premium subsidies, cost assistance and taxes will be based on the Federal Poverty Level Guidelines at the start of open enrollment (Nov 15 2014 for 2015).
+Each year Obamacare premium subsidies, cost assistance, and some taxes will be based on the Federal Poverty Level Guidelines at the start of open enrollment (Nov 15 2014 for 2015).
 So premium subsidies, cost-sharing assistance, and taxes for 2015 are based on the 2014 Federal Poverty Guidelines.
 If you are doing your taxes for 2014, look at the 2013 guidelines for reference.

 How Do the Federal Poverty Levels Work?